 Pete was the original founder, but it wasn’t until Don arrived that Koopmans took the steps to really fortify the foundation on which today’s Koopman Lumber is built.
 Not long after Don’s arrival, Koopmans underwent its first expansion to a storefront on South Main St in Uxbridge before moving to its current location on Rt 16 in 1980.
 In 1982, property was purchased and renovated in Grafton to house its hardware store and lumber yard.
 Don not only oversaw the first retail expansion, but he also invested in the business with some of the first computerized inventory control systems available and embracing all that True Value could offer in the hardware arena.
 In 1987, Don’s son, Dirk Koopman returned to the business after playing professional basketball in Germany.
 The Whitinsville store was expanded again in 1989.
 Dirk’s sister Denise returned to Whitinsville with her husband Tony and they joined the business in 1996.
 Three years later, the Uxbridge store was expanded and modernized.
 After nearly a decade of planning, the current Grafton facility was constructed behind the original store.
 Just a few months after Grafton opened in 2002, the massive new distribution center opened in south Uxbridge making a dramatic leap forward in our delivery capabilities.

 Each expansion we have undertaken has been rooted in the desire to continually provide excellent service to our customers.
-Paint stores were acquired in Milford and Westborough in 2011 and 2012.
+A paint store was acquired in Milford in 2011.
 Knowing that painters need a supplier in close proximity to where they are working, we expanded our trading area to better serve them.
 We then undertook the construction of the Sharon facility, which opened in the summer of 2013.
 After sending hundreds of delivery trucks to the greater Boston area in recent years, we believed we could better serve our customers with a location in the Metro West area.
+Since then, Lampson Lumber was acquired in March of 2015 continuing over 100 years of service to the Hudson area and another family owned operation, Doyles Lumber in Andover was acquired in September of 2017.
+These locations serve as critical delivery outposts for the entire operation but along with all six yards, are extremely convenient pickup locations as well.

 At the end of the day, it’s about the relationships.
 We know that unless we meet people where and how they need to be met, we can’t fill their needs.
 Every day, we strive to meet the high standard set so many years ago.
 We know life is about much more than worldly possessions; it’s about knowing the Great Creator and serving Him every day.
 That’s why honesty, integrity, and hard work undergird all we do at Koopman Lumber.
-As we celebrate our 75th anniversary in 2014, we are sincerely grateful to all the people who have made Koopman Lumber thrive for so many years.
 We will continue to be grateful every day for the blessing of being able to serve those that give us the opportunity to serve them.

 This is the first retail hardware store on Church St in Whitinsville.
 Notice the basketball hoop on the side - the Koopmans have a long history in athletics!